MikeGriffinReborn/EntitySpaces/README.md

 # A Fluent SQL API
 EntitySpaces is a Fluent API for SQL server.
 EntitiySpaces is also high performance, transactional, and very intuitive.
 If you are familiar with the SQL syntax then you are already an expert in EntitySpaces.

-In this sample query we are going to find the total # of items in each order.
-Each order can have many order detail records, so we group our query by OrderId and sum up the quantity as 'Total Quantity'.
+In this example we are going to sum the total # of items for each order.
+Each order can have many order detail records so we group our query by OrderId and sum up the quantity as 'TotalQuantity'.
+Notice that we can access the derived 'TotalQuantity' column through the dynamic property.

 ```c#
 OrdersCollection coll = new OrdersQuery("o", out var o)